UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session01.rst

 So take a bit of time to figure out which resource works for you.

-::ref:`python_learning_resources` provides some options.
+:ref:`python_learning_resources` provides some options.
 Do look it over.

 But here are few to get you started this week: